savvystack/pretix-gtm/README.rst

 Google Tag Manager
 ==========================

 This is a plugin for `pretix`_.

-Provides support for Google Tag Manager.
+It adds Google Tag Manager support to the pretix storefront.

+This plugin is still work in progress.
+It won't work for your site, because:

+- It is not configurable (yet)
+- It is hard-coded with one of my own GTM tracking IDs (duh!)

+So, stay tuned.

 Development setup
 -----------------